 That’s why it’s important to question the cultural narrative.
 We do this by first questioning our own beliefs and values.
 Here the Enneagram can help us see beyond the barriers that keep this programming hidden.
 On the positive side, if we can see the programming, then again we have the power to change it.

-Exposing the Programming of the Cultural Narrative
+Exposing the Cultural Narrative

 So, as we work with the Enneagram of Personality we learn how this system exposes programming on two main levels.
 It shows both the mechanisms of the mind and the cultural narrative.
 Of course, the personality and instincts of our Ego are necessary tools.
 They connect our consciousness to our bodies.